mithril-security/blindbox/docs/docs/how-to-guides/deploy-API-server.md

 Let's take a look at how you can query models using your own BlindBox API server instance, rather than using the default one deployed by Mithril Security.

-Firstly, you will need to connect to your server instance using the `blindbox.ai.connection` connect() method and providing it with your AWS instance's IP address.

-This returns to us a `BlindBoxConnection` object which we will need when querying our models!
+You will need to connect to your server instance using the `blindbox.ai.connection` `connect()` method and providing it with your AWS instance's IP address.
+It will returns to us a `BlindBoxConnection` object which we will need when querying our models.

 ```python
 #  connect to your server instance